barrelmaker97/dotfiles/nut/nut.md

  desc = "Main UPS"
 ```

-Within the bracket, you can set your UPS name (no space allowed) but keep the name "ups" for easier usage with Synology DSM.
+Within the bracket, set the UPS name (no space allowed) but keep the name "ups" for easier usage with Synology DSM.

 Test the UPS driver by running: